-Shantigarbha is an international NVC trainer based in Bristol, UK.
-He is certified with the International Centre for Nonviolent Communication.
+Shantigarbha is an international NVC trainer, certified with the International Centre for Nonviolent Communication.
 He teaches on CNVC’s International Intensive Trainings (IITs), is a CNVC Assessor-in-training, and serves on the Social Change and Peacemaking working group.

 Shantigarbha studied at Oxford University in the UK before embarking on a career in charities and Arts Publishing.
 He worked for several years for The Karuna Trust, a charity funding health and educational projects among the “Dalits” — some of the poorest people in India.
 Subsequently he ran a charity producing cassettes on meditation and Buddhism.
 For ten years he published and co-edited Urthona , the only Buddhist arts magazine.